HuobiRDCenter/huobi_CSharp/README.md

 **Rest Client**: It invokes Rest API and get once-off response.

-The method for all Rest Client is **asynchronism**, it invoke Huobi asynchronous and returns a Task immediately without blocking further statements.
+The method for all Rest Client is **asynchronism**, it invoke Huobi API asynchronous and returns a Task immediately without blocking further statements.
 If you would like to get the result **synchronous**, just simply access its *Result* property, it will be blocked until the data is returned.

 ```csharp
 // You can call the method asynchronously